constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/shape_index.md

 Additionally, the SI has an associated domain of action and a flag indicating if each resource in the domain is bound by a shape.
 We refer to a SI with this flag as a complete shape index.
-In a SI when a shape is in relation with a set of RDF resources then the shape must validate those documents and every set of triples respecting the shape must be inside one document of the set.
+In a SI when a shape is in relation with a set of RDF resources then the shape must validate those resource.
+Furthermore, every set of triples respecting the shape in the domain must be located inside one resource of the set.
-Additionally, if the shape has an RDF class constraint than every set of triples associated with that class must respect the shape.
+Lastly, if the shape has an RDF class constraint then every set of triples associated with that class must respect the shape.

 An RDF shape describes the predicates an RDF subject must have with associated information about their cardinality and a constraint binding the RDF objects.